Praveen-Kumar750/PYTHON-DEVELOPMENT-INTERNSHIP/README.md

 ### 1. get_option_chain_data
 Purpose
 Retrieves options chain data for a specific instrument and expiry date, returning the highest bid price for Put options (PE) or the highest ask price for Call options (CE) at each strike price.
+The function works by sending a request to the broker's API with the specified parameters.
+Once data is retrieved, we filter it by option type.
+For each strike price, we then select either the highest bid or ask price depending on the `side` parameter.
+Finally, we store this data in a DataFrame with columns for `instrument_name`, `strike_price`, `side`, and the bid/ask price.

 Parameters
 instrument_name: str - Instrument name, e.g., NIFTY, BANKNIFTY.